Turquoise varies in quality from Gem quality to low grade “chalk”.

 DRY CREEK TURQUOISE SLIDESHOW↑

-- Godber-Burnham mine is located east of Austin, Nevada and was discovered in 1932.
-First claimed under the name “Last Chance”, it was later sold to Frank Burnham and then in 1934 to Walter Godber.
+- Godber-Burnham mine is east of Austin, Nevada and is found in 1932.
+First under the name “Last Chance”, it later sells to Frank Burnham and then in 1934 to Walter Godber.
 The turquoise ranges from medium to dark blue usually with a beautiful spider webbing.
-It has also been know for a very dark or black mottling forming blotches and veins running through the stone.
+It can also have a very dark or black mottling forming blotches and veins running through the stone.